It's TIME: Towards the Next Generation of Time Series Forecasting Benchmarks: Datasets

 \subsection{Sales}

 \paragraph{Vehicle Sales} This dataset encompasses monthly U.S. vehicle sales across diverse categories from 1976 through 2025.
 Consistent with our experimental setup, the final five-year period is reserved as a hold-out test set.
+The raw data is also accessed from the \href{https://www.bea.gov/data/gdp/gross-domestic-product#collapse61335}{BEA} ``Motor vehicles'' database, sharing the same public-domain status for unrestricted research and open redistribution use.

-\paragraph{Online Retail II} This dataset encompasses all transactions for a UK-based, non-store online retailer from December 1, 2009, to December 9, 2011.
+\paragraph{Online Retail II} This dataset encompasses all transactions for a UK-based, non-store online retailer from December 1, 2009, to December 9, 2011 \citep{asuncion2007uci}.
 We aggragate individual transactions into daily totals to derive a univariate time series representing the total daily sales volume.
+The dataset is sourced from the UCI Machine Learning Repository and is publicly available under the \href{https://creativecommons.org/licenses/by/4.0/}{Creative Commons Attribution 4.0 International (CC BY 4.0) License}.

 \paragraph{Supply Chain (Customer \& Location)} This dataset comprises five years of simulated delivery records spanning from January 2, 2020, to June 30, 2025.
 To capture both micro and macro demand patterns, the raw transactional data—including daily order counts, piece volumes, and total revenue—are aggregated into two distinct multivariate time series.
 The customer-level version treats each individual client as a separate variate, while the location-level version aggregates these metrics by geographic city.
 This dual-aggregation approach allows for a comprehensive analysis of supply chain dynamics from both relational and spatial perspectives.
+This dataset is hosted on Kaggle and is publicly available under the \href{https://www.apache.org/licenses/LICENSE-2.0}{Apache License 2.0}.